Andrew D. Miall

 Andrew Miall was awarded the Past President’s Medal of the Geological Association of Canada in 1983 and became a Distinguished Fellow of that society in 1995.
 In 1992 he was awarded the D.Sc. degree, a Higher Doctorate, from the University of London, and was awarded an Honorary Doctorate from the University of Pretoria, South Africa, in March 2001.
 In 2004 he received the American Association of Petroleum Geologists Grover E. Murray Distinguished Educator Award.
 He was inducted as an Honorary Member of the Canadian Society of Petroleum Geologists in 2012.
 In 2014 he was the recipient of the Francis J. Pettijohn Medal for Sedimentology, awarded by the Society for Sedimentary Geology, Tulsa, Oklahoma, and the Geological Association of Canada’s Logan Medal.
 In 2015 he received the Digby McLaren Medal in Stratigraphy, awarded by the International Commission on Stratigraphy.
 At the International Geological Congress at Cape Town, August 2016, he received the IUGS Science Excellence Award in Stratigraphy.
 His 2016 paper on unconformities was awarded the 2018 John W. Shelton Search and Discovery Award by the American Association of Petroleum Geologists.

 Andrew is married to Charlene Miall, Professor of Sociology at McMaster University, with whom he is working on a project to investigate the evolution of the earth-sciences in Canada, with particular reference to environmental issues, such as global change.
-They have two adult children, Christopher Miall (partner: Natalie Miall), and Sarah Kohlsmith (partner: Brad Kohlsmith), and three grandchildren, Meredith, Henry and Owen.
+They have two adult children, Christopher Miall (partner: Natalie Miall), and Sarah Kohlsmith (partner: Brad Kohlsmith), and four grandchildren, Meredith, Henry, Owen, and Nora..

 Students please note that Prof. Miall will be retiring at the end of 2020 and is no longer taking on new undergraduate projects or graduate students.

 Miall, A. D. (2017): Collingwood and The Blue Mountain—Portrait of a Changing Georgian Bay Community, in Eyles, N., ed., Georgian Bay: Discovering a unique North American ecosystem, Georgian Bay Land Trust, Fitzhenry and Whiteside, Toronto, p.
 218-233.